XCubee/Automated-Scheduler/README.md

-# Automation Scheduler
+# Cubic Engine

-A simple, extensible Python automation scheduler.
+A simple, extensible Python automation .
 Easily add your own tasks and schedule them with a few lines of code.

 ## Features
 - Schedule any Python function to run at specific times or intervals